flitz-be/landing-page/content/faq/_index.md

 - Buy Domino's pizza in the US: https://ln.pizza
 - Play [Lightnite](https://lightnite.io/), a Bitcoin-powered Fortnite-like game
 - Play [Zebedee](https://zebedee.io/), a Bitcoin-powered gaming platform.
 Earn bitcoin while playing CSGO and other games.

+For a full list of available merchants and services, see the `Merchants` section in the app.
 {{</ faq >}}

 {{< faq "What are the limits and the fees?" >}}
 - 1000 euro per month
 - Minimum transaction size: 5 euro
-- Maximum transaction size: 100 euro
+- Maximum transaction size: 1000 euro

 The fees are (at the moment) 1.5%.
 The BTC-EUR rate that you get is dependent on our upstream liquidity provider, but we will ensure you get a very sharp rate.
 {{</ faq >}}